 90.TEEN is programmed by the participants in the KEXP Youth DJs program.
 The goal of this program is to teach young people confidence skills and develop career goals, positive thinking, practice, curation, technical and programmatic knowledge, and training through the art of broadcast journalism and DJing.

-Applications are currently open for the next cohort of Youth DJs.
+Applications are currently closed for the next cohort of Youth DJs.
 For more information, visit this page.

 DJ Sofia K. student is a running start student at Seattle Central College.
 She loves live music with a passion and goes to many concerts.
 Sofia K. enjoys writing her own music and learning about music production and feels that music is such a powerful way to connect everyone.
 Her other hobbies include ceramics and thrifting.